Episode I: The Erosion Code

 This season is deliberately UK-specific and mechanism-first.
 Questions of global geopolitics, sanctions, and external coercion are held within The Empire Codes.
 Here the concern is closer and more immediate: what happens to an ordinary person, in an ordinary case, once the machinery of the state begins to turn.

 The material does not offer personal legal advice.
 It aims to build literacy in how systems function, so patterns of injustice can be recognised, documented, and challenged with clarity rather than shock.
+The sequence moves from statute, to evidence, to the room where the pressure lands; read in order if you can, or start with the layer you most need to see.

 The staircase, the storycraft, and the courtroom conversion of rights into permissions.